 Troubling Travels is a gambling game that is popular among caravan traders.
 It can have anywhere between 2-5 players, though sometimes people attempt to play with more.
 Generally, though, if there are 6 or more players, people prefer to play multiple smaller games.

-It was originally developed by dassens, who had nothing better to do with the money they earned through trading with other Sentients, and so simply used the gold coins as game pieces.
+It was originally developed by the dassen people, who had nothing better to do with the gold coins they would inevitably receive when trading with other sentients, and so simply used the coins as game pieces.

-Since its original development it has become the most popular gambling game on the planet.
+Since its original development Trouble Travels has become the most popular gambling game on the planet.
 It is often played at parties, and is credited as the reason for a lot of arguments and falling-outs among friends.

-The game is played using gold coins as the pieces, dice, and points system.
-It also has a board to play on, a deck of event cards, and a handful of small cardboard (or marble) tiles that mark the activation status of the boards’ places.
+The game is played using gold coins as the pieces, dice, tiles, and points system.
+It also has a deck of event cards (which are usually just quickly-scrawled notes on torn up paper).

-The coins are broken up into three categories:
+The coins are broken up into these categories:

 - Player’s Pieces: Each player uses a gold coin as their playing piece.
 They will often mark these coins before playing, which means currency used for the game can be quite filthy.

 - Movement Coins: These coins are used to roll the amount a player will move each turn.
 The amount of movement coins varies depending on the number of players, as each contributes 1 coin to the pot.

 - Score Pot: The score pot is the prize for the game.
 Everyone contributes a set amount to the prize pot before the game, and that amount becomes the winning score.
 When a point is earned in the game, a coin is taken from the score pot and put into the player’s accumulated coins.
 Once the winning score is collected by a player, the game ends.

 - Tiles: Each player will contribute 5-15 coins that are placed down together to form the path that the player’s pieces will travel along.
 These coins are all put on the same side (either all heads or all tails) during setup.